MTalebi/jupyter-book-workshop/jupyter-book-workshop.md

 ### Accessing the Jupyter Server

-When you run `jupyter-book start --execute`, it automatically starts a Jupyter server.
+When you run `jupyter book start --execute`, it automatically starts a Jupyter server.
 You can access JupyterLab for a better authoring experience:

 1. Look for the server URL in your terminal (typically `http://localhost:8888/lab`)
 2. Open this URL in your browser to access JupyterLab